wearehanno/action-semantic-release/README.md

 # action-semantic-release

-This is a highly opinionated helper action used on Hanno projects to quickly produce a new [`semantic-release`](https://github.com/semantic-release/semantic-release) of a dependency using our favoured workflow and configurations.
-Hosting this as an action means that we don't need to include a semantic release configuration on every project.
+This is a highly opinionated helper Action used on Hanno projects to quickly produce a new [`semantic-release`](https://github.com/semantic-release/semantic-release) of a dependency using our favoured workflow and configurations.
+Hosting this as an Action means that we don't need to include a semantic release configuration on every project.

-**We don't recommend using this action on non-Hanno projects, as it may not remain available indefinitely**.
+**We don't recommend using this Action on non-Hanno projects, as it may not remain available indefinitely**.

 ## Introduction